Follow us:

 Download User Stories ready to play.
 This user stories are written for LEGO Creator Series 6910 (Sports Car), 31000 (Pick-up truck), and 5761 (Digger, front loader).

-can share the product vision/requirements in using high level written user stories instead or in parallel to the LEGO building instructions.
+The PO can share the product vision/requirements in using high level written user stories instead or in parallel to the LEGO building instructions.
 However, PO can go back to LEGO instruction (hidden from the team) as often he wants to – "asking the customer".
 Using the user stories, PO and team plan together with the team the sequence of what is built ("sprint planning").

 Game Setting